 Stowe Town Hall © Dudesleeper

-The Stowe holiday resort was developed in the 1930s, and as the 'granddaddy' of Vermont ski resorts, it has managed to retain a genteel atmosphere and traditional New England flavour.
+The Stowe holiday resort was developed in the 1930s, and as the granddaddy of Vermont ski resorts, it's managed to retain a genteel atmosphere and traditional New England flavour.
 Situated about 15 minutes north of the charming town of Stowe, the resort is split over two mountains, Mount Mansfield and Spruce Peak.
 Mount Mansfield is Vermont's highest peak at 4,3965 feet (1,340m), and has most of the resort's runs.
 Spruce Peak is a perfect spot for intermediate and beginner skiers, with only one black run and plenty of gentle blues.

-Stowe has gathered a loyal group of die-hard fans and although not a huge resort, it offers a range of skiing opportunities for experts, intermediates, and beginners.
-The double-black diamond Front Four trails (Starr, Liftline, National, and Goat) on Mt Mansfield offer a real challenge for experts, while the Toll Road is a more gentle long run and the top section of the Nose Dive offers good glade skiing.
+Stowe has gathered a loyal group of die-hard fans and, although not a huge resort, it offers a range of skiing opportunities for experts, intermediates and beginners.
+The double-black diamond Front Four trails (Starr, Liftline, National and Goat) on Mt Mansfield offer a real challenge for experts, while the Toll Road is a more gentle long run and the top section of the Nose Dive offers good glade skiing.

 Spruce Peak is better suited to beginners and intermediates, with plenty of green runs, cruisers and great night skiing.
 Skiers can also choose to ride Snuffy's trail to the neighbouring Smuggler's Notch resort.
 The snowboarding at Stowe is also some of the best around, with three terrain parks and plenty of freeriding.